University of Nebraska at Kearney

 Commuter students will be expected to arrive at 8:30AM and be picked up at 4:30PM daily.
 Commuter students will receive both lunch and afternoon snack while at camp.

-The camp fee for overnight campers is $200.
-The camp fee for commuter campers is $150.
-Scholarships are available!
+Camp fee for residential campers is $200 & commuter campers is $150.
+Financial scholarships are available!

 Enjoy many extra curricular activities including UNK recreational campus climbing wall.
 Residential campers enjoy evening activities such as game and video night.